saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### Cloud Service Models

-The *Infrastructure Stack* or *Application Stack* contains multiple components that make up the total service.
+The *Infrastructure Stack* or *Application Stack* contains multiple components that make up the total service.(e.g. Facilities, Infrastructure, servers, virtulization, OS, container, OS, runtime, data, application).
 There are parts that **you** manage as well as portions the **vendor** manages.
 The portions the vendor manages and you are charged for is the **unit of consumption**

 1. On-Premises: Running in a building that your company owns.
+Your business buys all parts of stack, resources and manages risk.
 The individual manages all components from data to facilities.
 Can be expensive.
 Provides the most flexibility, but also most IT intensive.
 2. Data Center Hosting: Place equipment in a building managed by a vendor.
 You pay for the facilities only.
-3. Infrastructure as a Service (IaaS): Vendor manages facilities and everything else related to servers up to the OS.
-You pay per second or minute for the OS used to the vendor.
+3. Infrastructure as a Service (IaaS): [You consume the OS here] Vendor manages facilities and everything else related to servers up to the OS.
+You pay per second,per minute or per hour for the Virtual machine.
+YOu pay when you use the VM. used to the vendor.
 Lose some flexibility, but big risk reductions.
-Vendor maintains Facilities, servers, infrastructures, Virtulization , OS etc. You consume the OS. e.g EC2.
+Vendor maintains Facilities, servers, infrastructures, Virtulization , OS etc. You consume the OS. e.g EC2 uses IAAS service model.
-4. Platform as a Service (PaaS): Good for running an application only.
+4. Platform as a Service (PaaS): [You consume the runtime here] Good for running an application only.
 The unit of consumption is the runtime environment.
 You manage the application and the data, but the vendor manges all else. e.g. If you want to run a Python application, the vendor provides Python runtime.
-(You consume Runtime). e.g. Heroku (You can host your app here).
+(You consume Runtime). e.g. Heroku allows you to host your code as an application.
-5. Software as a Service (SaaS): You consume the software as a service.
+5. Software as a Service (SaaS): [You consume the application here] You consume the software as a service.
 This can be Outlook or Netflix.
 There are almost no risks or additional costs, but very little control.
 You consume the application.

 ![Optional Text](./images/cloudservicemodels.png)